Monte Rosa Massif

 DAY 2

-We'll set off early in the morning, at sunrise.
+We will set off early in the morning at sunrise.

-We'll be practising the lessons we learned the day before and climbing up the Indren glacier, which will take us to the feet of the Pyramide Vincent, the day's goal.
+We will put into practice the lessons learned the day before and climb the Indren glacier, which will take us to the foot of Pyramide Vincent, our goal for the day.

-Progression will be gradual, and we'll reach an altitude of 4,000 metres.
-This will give us a chance to explore the unique sensations offered by high altitude, as our bodies adapt to the climb.
-A spectacular panorama will unfold before our eyes, allowing us to admire the imposing peaks of the Monte Rosa massif: from the Punta Gnifetti / Signalkuppe to the Lyskamm ridge!
+We will progress gradually, climbing above 4,000 metres.
+This will give us the opportunity to experience the unique sensations of high altitude, as our bodies adapt to continue the ascent.
+A spectacular panorama will unfold before our eyes, allowing us to admire the imposing peaks of the Monte Rosa massif.

-To tackle the descent, we might consider stopping off at the refuge to recover our strength.
-Finally, we'll need to make one last effort to get back down to Punta Indren and catch the cable car back to Staffal.
+To begin the return journey, we may consider stopping at the refuge to regain our strength.
+Finally, one last effort will be necessary to descend to Pointe Indren and reach the cable car that will take us back to Staffal.

 Equipment